FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 ### High-Leverage Actor Terraforming

-Influential people shape the economic landscape through their subjective valuations:
+In the old delusional world about "pricing", then influential people can shape the economic landscape through valuations:
 - A billionaire valuing local artisans at 1000x creates economic attractors
 - Influential figures refusing certain practices create economic barriers
 - They terraform the landscape of possibility through differential valuation

+In the new landscape, then terraformation is not able to be had by dominating abstractions, since everything becomes subjective and tangible.
+But instead materializing or facilitating real manifest change upon the world.
+That is, the high leverage actor, can, as the world is of mercenaries (low dimensional choosing of who and what to work on (The extreme variety only salary or money)) at this moment, command - in effect - the masses of men and women, to put their effort and work into creating this or that.
+If done right, then it can become terraforming, offering new solutions or horizons to stand upon or work from or live in or believe or rally to.

 **In professional services**, high-utility practitioners become terraformers:
-- A renowned surgeon valuing a new technique creates learning attractors
+- A renowned surgeon valuing a new technique creates learning attractors; imitation and attempting to discover manifestation-pathways, can often benefit from beliefs from other persons.
-- A successful entrepreneur refusing certain practices shapes business ethics
+- A successful entrepreneur refusing certain practices shapes business ethics; This allows others to find will-equilibrium strongly on those dimensions that are under consideration or in this case refusal when trying to acquire what he has to offer.
-- Master craftspeople valuing apprentices creates skill-transfer pathways
+- Master craftspeople valuing apprentices creates skill-transfer pathways that is perhaps more will-economic for the apprentices.
+And the vice versa could also be said.
+And sure, wanting to "value apprentices" can have an effect, but also, the system kinda reveals when you're lying to yourselves too much.
+(So, why don't you ever take the choices towards that?
+So, why is that so outlier in your will-topology)
-- **Healers who find novel pathways inspire exploration of new approaches**
+- **Healers who find novel pathways inspire exploration of new approaches and more importantly is an example of Diversity Preference that has many effects: like robustness, like suboptimals or plateauing destruction and so on**
-- **Patients who achieve unexpected recovery reshape understanding of possibility**
+- **Patients who achieve unexpected recovery reshape understanding of possibility** At the very least, it is the most interesting statistical data.
+To discover *exactly* what causes outlier success in otherwise dreadful categorizations.
+THis is the utility of statistics, to discover who these persons are, such that their real biology or (mechanics of a system) can be understood entirely, to facilitate a reproduction of those mechanisms that cured it.
+You tell me if ScienceTM is doing it right or wrong.
+(See Terrance Tao on transitivity of correlation and something as silly as what it means to be stat sig and effect sizes in studies and their focus on symptoms and diagonsis: Doctors who apply "The ScienceTM" protocols or drugs, are idiots.
+They do not do anything medical professionally, they merely test and apply processes that have correlative suggestions of effect on category-persons.
+They have no idea of the mathematics and the room for fault in applying that process from mathematical statements of "TreatmentTM", and FURTHER the assumptions made when doing even an individual study is irrational and often deliberately removing of unwanted data.
+Medical doctors often become merely 'test' and 'apply what authority/book/science says' with very little understanding of the condition and especially of what is proved about the thing they apply.)

 This is theoretically the most peaceful path to world-structuring - consensual landscape shaping rather than force.
 When institutional gatekeepers lose monopoly power, actual expertise gains influence through proven utility.
 In healthcare especially, this breaks the monopoly of "official" medicine, allowing any effective healing approach to gain recognition through verified outcomes.